cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 ## Change

 * Are the particpation groups changing the continuity of the other groups?

-*
+## Control

-## Determination of control though confirming conflicting or changing continuity levels
+* Determination of control though confirming conflicting or changing continuity levels
 * We always need to stablish which participation groups are in control, and for how long
 * Monthly = Institutional Group
 * Daily = Who is control today
 * 60 = Who is in control right now

 ## UnCoupling